 There are many audio channels, from 1.0 all the way to 7.2.
 Another way to look at this is the first number is the number of speakers in the system, and the decimal point represents the number of subwoofers.

-When it comes to home theater systems, there are two main types of setups; two speakers and a subwoofer, or five speakers and subwoofer.
+When it comes to home theatre systems, there are two main types of setups; two speakers and a subwoofer, or five speakers and a subwoofer.
 The former uses a 2.1 audio channel, while the latter uses 5.1 channels.

 Essentially, 2.1 audio consists of the left and right speakers.
 It’s the most common type of sound system today, although it’s quickly being phased out by more advanced technologies.
 If you have a pair of two external speakers with a subwoofer, chances are they’re using 2.1 channels.
 Otherwise, they’re probably using 2.0 audio channels (regular stereo).

 Surround Sound Soundbars?

 You might be wondering: can you find 5.1 audio channel soundbars?
 The answer is yes.
 The main difference is the three forward-facing speakers are built-in to the soundbar, so that counts as three (although it looks like one), and then there’s one subwoofer and two rear speakers.